Connect

 Another excellent opportunity to get your Family involved on Communion Sunday.
 Ideally, bread and juice would be dropped off at church on the Thursday before Communion Sunday.
 Cutting the bread and filling the juice cups take place before the service begins and instructions are provided.

-Wednesday Night Suppers
+Wednesday Night Suppers (Sept – May)

 Four volunteers will be needed each week to set-up and serve, or to clean-up.